UtkarshPunkar/Smart-Air-Quality-Monitor/README.md

    - Field2: Humidity
    - Field3: Air Quality
 3. Copy the **Write API Key** and **Channel ID**
-4. Paste these into the Arduino code
+4. Paste these into the Arduino code.

 For detailed steps, see [docs/ThingSpeak_setup.md](docs/ThingSpeak_setup.md)